h67ma/GnarlyMusicPlayer/README.md

 I regret nothing.

+Obviously this app is far from perfect.
+Code is messy, some functionality is missing, etc. What *is* perfect though, is the ideas behind UI, which, in my opinion, can't get much better.
+Phonograph comes pretty close, but still I find it a bit painful to use (the playing queue is hard to control).

 I think the most important thing is that I'm actually using the app daily (since 1.0).

 # Q&A #